caldwell/http-log-to-statsd/README.md

     ~key:value*scale

-`key` may not contain `:`. `value` may either be a float or an integer (but floats are truncated to integers after scaling). `value` is multiplied by `scale` before being given to statsd and is assumed to be 1 when not given. `scale` is most useful for nginx request_time metrics which are given in fractional seconds.
+`key` may not contain `:`. `value` may either be a float or an integer (but floats are truncated to integers after scaling). `scale` is optional (assumed to be 1 when not given) and is multiplied to `value` before being given to statsd. `scale` is most useful for nginx request_time metrics which are given in fractional seconds.

 Statsd calls these "Timing metrics" but since they are just averaged it doesn't really help to think of them as times.
 Byte counts, for instance,